JoeDumoulin/CSCD439F17/Assignment2.md

 # CSCD439- Fall 2017
 # Assignment 2 - Predicting King County Housing Prices

-In this assignment, you will use pandas, statsmodels, and scikit-learn to predict housing prices in different areas o fKing County, Washington based on actual data of home sales in 2014-2015.
+In this assignment, you will use pandas, statsmodels, and scikit-learn to predict housing prices in different areas of King County, Washington based on actual data of home sales in 2014-2015.
 This assignment comprises three parts:

 1. Download and check the data for issues.
 Prepare the data for training.
 Create some basic plots to view the data and understand potentially dependant features.
-2. Create a model using some subset of the data.
-Hold out part of the data so that you can use it for validation.
+2. Create a model using one column of the data.
+Hold out part of the price column and the column you choose so that you can use it for validation.
 Create this regression model using only one feature (the "sqft_living" feature for example) and the price of the home.
 Identify the accuracy of the resulting model using the held-out data.
 Identify the weights learned by the model.
-3. Re-create the model using multiple features.
+3. Re-create the model using multiple predictors.
 Check the model using a held out set of data as before.
 Compare the results.
 Print some plots showing the statistical quality of the model.

 Here are some guidelines for getting started.

 ### Getting the Data
-download the data from [kaggle](https://www.kaggle.com/harlfoxem/housesalesprediction/data) as a csv file.
+Download the data from [kaggle](https://www.kaggle.com/harlfoxem/housesalesprediction/data) as a csv file.

 ### Download the housing data
 From your ubuntu system, use the browser to download the data for the housing as above.
-Copy the zip file ```housesalesprediction.zip``` from your Dowload folder to your project folder.  then unzip the file: ```unzip housesalesprediction.zip```.
+Copy the zip file ```housesalesprediction.zip``` from your Download folder to your project folder.  then unzip the file: ```unzip housesalesprediction.zip```.

+Create a folder for your homework.
+For example, ```mkdir Assignment2```.
+Copy or move the ``` kc_house_data.csv``` file to this folder.

 ### Start your virtual environment
-Now open a terminal session and start you virtual environment.
-If you have created a virtul environment
+Now open a terminal session and start your virtual environment.
+For example, type ```source test/bin/activate``` if your virtual environment is called "test".

 ### Create a Jupyter Notebook for the Assignment
 Go to your virtualenv project folder and start ```jupyter notebook```.
-In the browser window that opens up, create a new notebook and do your work on the created page.
+In the notebook main window, surf to the folder you created for your homework.
+Create a new notebook and do your work on the created page.

 Start by opening the data file on the notebook and checking its shape.